mlippert/dotfiles/ansible/README.md

 ## mjl-user.yml

-This playbook is to initialize the settings for the mjl user on a new install of Kubuntu 20.04
+This playbook is to initialize the settings for the mjl user on a new install of Kubuntu 22.04 (Jammy Jellyfish)

 In that scenario a few pre-requisites must be installed first.
 Here are they are: